justinisamaker/isamaker/content/blog/bark-tracking/index.md

   <a href="http://www.aefischer.com/pets/" target="_new" class="image-caption">A Photo of King by Ashley Fischer for the Warm Noses Project</a>
 </div>

 A few weeks later, we ended up with King, the big lug of a dog that you see pictured above.
 He's a pit mutt that we managed to pick up from the <a href="http://www.cityofchicago.org/city/en/depts/cacc.html" target="_new">Chicago Animal Care and Control</a> kennel 48 hours before he was set to be euthanized.
-The decision, albeit rushed, was a good one in the long run - King is a great dog.
+The decision, albeit rushed, was a good one in the long run–King is a great dog.

 With that said, one of King's favorite pastimes is barking in the house while we're out.
-Squirrels, cars, people in the hallway - if it makes a noise while we're out, King is on it.
+Squirrels, cars, people in the hallway–if it makes a noise while we're out, King is on it.
 I decided to run a few experiments by tracking his barking to see what we could do to quiet him down a bit.

 I ended up using the <a href="http://www.intel.com/content/www/us/en/do-it-yourself/edison.html" target="_new">Intel Edison</a> to log King's barking patterns.
 My thinking was that the Edison would use a small mic to listen to the room for loud noises, and then when it registered a noise, it would send that data to a feed on <a href="https://data.sparkfun.com/" target="_new">data.sparkfun.com</a>.